 The other party’s insurance company knows that you, the plaintiff, have the burden of proof in a diminished value claim.
 That is why it is best to hire an attorney, like the lawyers used at this firm, that have expertise in diminished value property claims.

-You could possibly try to handle it yourself, getting some guy at an auto repair shop to give you an estimate, but why would you do that instead of relying on attorneys with expertise in these types of claims?
+You could possibly try to handle it yourself, getting some guy at an auto repair shop to give you an estimate, but why would you do that instead of relying on attorneys with expertise in these types of claim?

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

-How Do I File A Diminished Value Property Claim?
+How To File A Diminished Value Property Claim?

-The first step is speaking with an injury attorney.
+The first step is speaking with a car accident attorney.
 The lawyer reviews your specific situation and lets you know if you potentially have a diminished value claim.
 The attorney, for a fixed fee that is likely less than you assume, examines the accident report.
 Then the lawyer reviews the property damage estimate and obtains additional information from you.

 The attorney arrives at an opinion regarding the value of your diminished value property claim.
-Once the lawyer discusses their assessment with you, the next step the attorney takes is creating and presenting a demand letter.
+Once the lawyer discusses their assessment with you, the next step the attorney takes is creating and presenting a demand letter for claim.

 The Demand Letter of Diminished Value Property Claim

 A demand letter is a notice to the insurance company of the at-fault party.
-The demand letter informs the insurance company that a valid claim exists and that you are owed money for the value of that claim.
+The demand letter informs the insurance company that a valid claim exists and that you are owed money for the value of that insurance claim.

-The attorney supplies documentation supporting your valid property claim.
+The insurance attorney supplies documentation supporting your valid diminished value property claim.
 The letter demands that the insurance company makes the payment to you and that they do so within a specified amount of time.

 The attorney attempts to negotiate with the insurance company.
 If they refuse to pay, your attorney files a lawsuit.